WarutSun/2025-ITCS383-JianCha/HANDOVER.md

 3. **Using Array instead of Set (db.js)**
    - Column checking uses array instead of Set
    - Should use `Set` for efficiency

+**Conclusion**
+The project passed the Quality Gate and demonstrates high code quality.
+Most issues are minor and mainly related to maintainability and code readability.
 ---

 ### Security Hotspots (2 Issues)